This post may contain affiliate links.

 Ghosts at the Dun Cow Pub

 No one at the Dun Cow denied the presence of ghosts.
-“Too many things have happened,” said the barmaid.
+“Too many things have happened here,” said the barmaid.

-A pub regular explained that it’s a military ghost, a Dutch cavalier who stabbed an Englishman to death and was hung in the stables outside.
+A pub regular explained it’s a military ghost who haunts the Dun Cow, a Dutch cavalier who stabbed an Englishman to death and was hung in the stables outside.
 As well as knocking glasses off counters and blowing out light bulbs, he’s been sighted in full uniform walking towards a long-gone staircase.

 The Lady in Grey at the Lion Hotel

-Oh, why had I ever gone ghost hunting, I asked myself, looking around fearfully?
+Oh, why had I ever gone ghost hunting, I asked myself, looking around with wide eyes.
 It’s all fun and games until the elderly woman in grey decides it’s you she’s been waiting for all along.

 Travel Guide for Shrewsbury in Shropshire, England

-Shrewsbury is 240 km (150 miles) northwest from London.
-Virgin Trains go direct from London Euston Station.
+Shrewsbury is about 140 miles northwest from London.
+Trains go direct from London Euston Station.
+The fastest is about 2.5 hours.
 Shrewsbury is also very near the Welsh border, so if you’re coming from Wales (which is what I did) it’s an easy trip.